faranalytics/streams-logger/README.md

 Returns `<void>`

-If the `stack` property has been set, parse the stack trace.
+If the `LogContext.capture.stack` property has been set, parse the stack trace.

 ### The _Streams_ Config settings object